Self Employed Carpenter

 The Forklift

 Several days later, on a hot, dusty Thursday afternoon, I saw Steve drive by on the SkyTrak with a large load of roof trusses he had picked up for the OP boys.
 He turned past my work area and was soon out of site.
-Less than a minute later, I heard a loud thundering sound of lumber splintering and crashing to the ground, followed by a terrorizing scream.
+Less than a minute later, I heard a loud, thundering sound of lumber splintering and crashing to the ground, followed by a terrorizing scream.
 I thought one of the buildings had collapsed and killed someone.
 I dropped what I was doing and ran towards the sound.
 Others were doing the same.
 It was Steve.
 The SkyTrak had fallen on its side, and Steve appeared trapped inside.
 When I got to Steve, I saw his leg pinned underneath the forklift's cockpit at the knee joint.
 The trusses he was carrying were dangling against the framed building and looked like they could come loose at any moment.
 I knelt by Steve, grabbed his hand, and gave him a stern look that said, I'm not going anywhere, buddy while some workers began loosening the gravel around his leg with the claws of their hammers.
 No apparent head injury or bleeding.
 Good.
 "Dammit, will someone please call 911!"
 I yelled.
 "We did, Matt.
 They should be here shortly." replied a voice I didn't recognize.
 "You'll be okay, Steve.
 We'll have you out in a minute."
 I assured Steve.
 He was shaking, but he was okay.
 He hung on tight while the workers continued to dig.
 After about 10 minutes, the guys had removed enough dirt and gravel to slide Steve's leg from beneath the SkyTrak, and two or three of us carefully removed him from the scene.
 It wasn't until then that he released his grip on my hand.
 The middle of his knee joint had a marked impression from the SkyTrak's heavy frame resting on it.
 It didn't look good to me - he couldn't move it without severe pain.
-A flashback from my hospital days came to mind; a memory of a post-op knee patient ambulating the long hallways, beginning his first steps to recovery.
+A flashback from my hospital days came to mind; I was assisting a post-op knee patient ambulating the long hallways, beginning his first steps to recovery.
 I hoped that Steve would not have to be one of them.
 Soon, the ambulance arrived.
 Paramedics checked Steve's vitals, loaded him onto a stretcher, and into the ambulance.

 After the ambulance left, some workers and I secured the dangling trusses and stood around talking about the accident.
 "Did anyone see what happened?"
 I asked.